-- 10. Section 111 of the Act provides that in sections 119 to 122, a tax position is reasonably arguable if, on an objective interpretation of the relevant law and its application to the facts of the case, the taxpayer's position is as likely to be correct as incorrect.
-This is subject to the following: - A tax position that is contrary to a public or private ruling issued by the Commissioner is not capable of being a reasonably arguable position; - A taxpayer does not take a tax position that is not a reasonably arguable position merely by making a mistake in the calculation or recording of numbers used in, or for use in preparing, a return. - 11.
-The rationale of a reasonably arguable position is that while all taxpayers would be penalised if they failed to exercise reasonable care, it was thought necessary that taxpayers, who on the facts of their case, make large claims for deductions should exercise greater care and therefore should have a reasonably arguable position. - 12.
+The Act provides that a tax position is reasonably arguable if, on an objective interpretation of the relevant law and its application to the facts of the case, the taxpayer's position is as likely to be correct as incorrect.
+This is subject to the following:

+- A tax position that is contrary to a public or private ruling issued by the Commissioner is not capable of being a reasonably arguable position; - A taxpayer does not take a tax position that is not a reasonably arguable position merely by making a mistake in the calculation or recording of numbers used in, or for use in preparing, a return.

+1 Updated May 2024

+The rationale of a reasonably arguable position is that while all taxpayers would be penalised if they failed to exercise reasonable care, it was thought necessary that taxpayers, who on the facts of their case, make large claims for deductions should exercise greater care and therefore should have a reasonably arguable position.

+Example:

 Where the interpretation of the law for such large claims is in issue, we expect taxpayers to exercise more care; that is, the taxpayer must have exercised reasonable care and have a reasonably arguable position on the claim.